 5 Gluten-Free Ways to Survive the Summer

-It was spring 2016, when I woke up at four in the morning, with incredible pain in my abdomen.
+It was spring 2016 when I woke up at four in the morning with incredible pain in my abdomen.
 I tossed and turned a little bit, thinking it was just another crazy dream.
-About an hour later, as it was progressively getting worse, I slid out of my bunk bed and tried to stand up.
-Once my feet hit the ground, I doubled over: my upper right quadrant throbbing, as though it was being stabbed.
+About an hour later, as it progressively worsened, I slid out of my bunk bed and tried to stand up.
+Once my feet hit the ground, I doubled over: my upper right quadrant throbbing as though it was being stabbed.

 Hobbling over to my bathroom, I studied myself in the mirror for a moment and was horrified to see a pale complexion decorated with beads of sweat.
 Closing, then sitting on the toilet seat, I mentally reviewed all the possibilities that could have contributed to this searing pain.

 What’s wrong with me?

 Food poisoning?
 I didn’t have any dinner.
 PMS?
 I just had my cycle.
 Gas?
 From what?
 Pulled muscle?
 Maybe.
 I grabbed a foam roller, applied the area of pain to it, and nearly screamed at the contact.
 Nope, it was not that.